 The diagnosis of prostate cancer greatly influences the choice of treatment.
 In fact, the results of the biopsy and the various tests determine two key indicators, namely the grade (Gleason score) and the stage of prostate cancer.
-The grade specifies the degree of aggressiveness of the cancer while the stage indicates its degree of spread.
-These two indicators make it possible to determine the level of evolution of prostate cancer: localized, locally advanced or metastatic.
+The grade specifies the degree of aggressiveness of cancer while the stage indicates its degree of spread.
+These two indicators make it possible to determine the level of evolution of prostate cancer: localized, locally advanced, or metastatic.
 Our diagnostic page deals in detail with the type and risk of progression.

 Risk of progression of prostate cancer

 Prostate cancer can also be classified according to the risk of progression or recurrence – low risk, intermediate risk, or high risk of progression.
 For this evaluation, which may influence the therapeutic approach, consideration is given to the clinical stage, PSA, and Gleason score.

 For example, your doctor may suggest a more aggressive treatment if your risk of recurrence is high.
 On the other hand, if your risk of progression is low, you could be offered active surveillance without receiving immediate treatment.

 Localized prostate cancer is contained within the prostate, in other words, it has not spread outside of the prostate.
 Many localized cancers are often not very aggressive and tend to grow slowly.
 Because of this, chances are high that this type of cancer will not cause you any problems in your lifetime.
 However, some localized cancers grow more quickly than others and can spread to other parts of your body.
 There is no perfect treatment for localized cancer; each treatment has its strengths and weaknesses.
 Discuss the possible courses of treatment with your urologist.